No available photo

 Portland, OR

 Come enjoy a safe, private spot for your dog to run and play.
 We have a shade shelter, chairs, treats and water.
-Feel free to pick fresh apples or pears from our tree during your visit.
+Feel free to pick a few fresh apples, pears, or figs from our trees during your visit when they are available!
+Please note: We did add some cameras by the driveway and porch as part of our home security system installation but footage will only only reviewed in the event of an incident.

 Portland, OR